WestDRI/wgpages/content/driConnect.md

 audience.
 From these visualizations we assembled 4K videos that were shown in a loop on a big screen in the conference lobby for the entire duration of the conference.

-The videos from 2015-2017 are not online (copyright limitations), but Alex will be happy to show them to you.
+The 2015-2017 showcase videos are not online (copyright restrictions), but Alex will be happy to demo them to you in private.

 We would love to discuss how we could make these two outreach programs work better in the future, and find ways to collaborate on them.
 Would it make sense to merge *"Visualize This!"* and *"Seeing Big showcase"*, and